Matthews Hall, Room 117

-Students planning to teach in elementary (EC–6) or middle schools (4–8) must major in interdisciplinary studies (see Department of Teacher Education and Administration ).
+Students planning to teach in elementary early childhood-grade 6 (EC-6) must major in Education (see Department of Teacher Education and Administration ).

 Students planning to teach in secondary schools (7–12) must earn a major and degree in the academic discipline in which they plan to teach and take a minor in secondary education to qualify for a teaching certificate.
 Students should check with the appropriate department for degree requirements.

 The State of Texas Standard Teaching Certificate requires completion of an approved four-year degree program, passing of the appropriate TExES state examinations and clearance on a criminal record search.
 Students must meet all prerequisite requirements and apply for admission to the teacher education program prior to taking education courses.
 Continuation in the teacher education program is contingent upon the results of criminal background checks and successful progress in teacher education courses.